Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Results and Discussion

 \subsubsection{Si diamond: property convergence}

 The significant acceleration of the learning rate shown in Fig.~\ref{fig:HAL_filter_cor_conv_plot}b shows that generalisation between train and test error is rapidly achieved, in turn suggesting that property convergence is accelerated too.
-This is investigated by using the fitted linear ACE models during the filtering process and examining their predicted properties and comparing to the DFT reference.
-These investigated properties included: elastic constants, energy volume curves, phonon spectrum and thermal properties for bulk silicon diamond.
-Three linear ACE models were chosen containing 3$\%$, 4$\%$ and 5$\%$ percent of the original total of silicon diamond environments, effectively slicing Fig.~\ref{fig:HAL_filter_cor_conv_plot}b along the x-axis.
-These models were fitted to 9 configurations (424 environments), 13 configurations (460 environments) and 17 configurations (608 environments) of silicon diamond respectively.
+This is investigated \mse{\remove{by using the fitted linear ACE models during the filtering process and examining their predicted properties and comparing to the DFT reference.} by comparing macroscopic properties of the DFT reference with predictions of the ACE models that were fitted as part of the filtering process. } These \mse{\remove{investigated}macroscopic} properties \mse{\remove{included:}include} elastic constants, energy volume curves, phonon spectrum and thermal properties for bulk silicon diamond. \mse{\remove{Three linear ACE models were chosen containing 3$\%$, 4$\%$ and 5$\%$ percent of the original total of silicon diamond environments, effectively slicing Fig.~\ref{fig:HAL_filter_cor_conv_plot}b along the x-axis.
+These models were fitted to 9 configurations (424 environments), 13 configurations (460 environments) and 17 configurations (608 environments) of silicon diamond respectively. } We report results of the ACE models that were fitted to 9 configurations (424 environments), 13 configurations (460 environments) and 17 configurations (608 environments), which, respectively, amount to approximately 3$\%$, 4$\%$ and 5$\%$ of silicon diamond environments contained in the original database. }

-Fig.~\ref{fig:Si_prop_conv} demonstrates that indeed property convergence for the energy volume curves, phonon spectrum and thermal properties are rapidly achieved by fitting to a fraction of the original database.
-Fitting to 5$\%$ of the original database reaches sufficient accuracy to describe all properties with good accuracy with respect to the DFT reference.
+Fig.~\ref{fig:Si_prop_conv} demonstrates that \mse{\remove{indeed}} property convergence for the energy volume curves, phonon spectrum and thermal properties are rapidly achieved by fitting to a fraction of the original database. \mse{\remove{Fitting}In particular, fitting} to 5$\%$ of the original database reaches sufficient accuracy to describe all properties with good accuracy with respect to the DFT reference.
 This is again confirmed by elastic constants as predicted by the respective models as shown in Table.~\ref{tbl:si_table}.
-The convergence of the phonon spectrum in Fig.~\ref{fig:Si_prop_conv} is particularly is noteworthy as relative errors on the order of a few percent on small forces $\sim$ 0.01 eV/\si{\angstrom} are required to be described accurately in order to describe the phonon spectrum well.
-This is achieved be designing $f_{i}$ to consider relative force errors, which the greedy algorithm manages to detect and suppresses during the filtering process.
+The convergence of the phonon spectrum in Fig.~\ref{fig:Si_prop_conv} is particularly \remove{is} noteworthy as relative errors on the order of a few percent on small forces $\sim$ 0.01 eV/\si{\angstrom} are \mse{\remove{required to be described accurately in order to describe the phonon spectrum well} typically required to accurately recover the phonon spectrum}. \mse{\remove{This is achieved be designing $f_{i}$ to consider relative force errors, which the greedy algorithm manages to detect and suppresses during the filtering process.} The fact that we achieve such small relative force errors while fitting on very few data points is a direct consequence of the design of the filter criterion $f_i$.}